 Each button has a double command: short press and long press.
 Both of them can be personalized for different usages.

 Available functions are the same as in tool bar editor (link Settings > display > toolbar), adding next ones:

-- Zoom in /Zoom out
+- Zoom

 - Hold mode: block device and shutdown screen.
 Same key to unhold

 - Block

 - Exit

 - Menu